MycroftAI/documentation/_posts/2018-08-13-announcing-mycrofts-guest-blog-program.md

 published: true
 post_date: 2018-08-13 16:24:45
 ---
-<span style="font-weight: 400;">Mycroft is happy to announce the ability for community members to author and publish Guest Blog Posts on Mycroft.ai.
+<span style="font-weight: 400;">Mycroft is happy to announce the ability for community members to author and publish Guest Blog Posts on <a href="https://mycroft.ai/">Mycroft.ai</a>.
 Ever written some content about your favorite voice assistant?
 Or, maybe you've had an idea for a post about the technology that makes it work, or the policy, philosophy, or societal impacts arising around it?
 Now you can, and have it featured on our blog!</span>

 <span style="font-weight: 400;">Every so often, we receive a request for guest blog posting and have now put together a process to ensure equal opportunity and quality assurance for guest content on Mycroft’s website.
 We’ve been testing this process with a few potential guest authors so revisions are likely, but don’t let that stop you from jumping in if you meet the criteria!</span>
 <h1><span style="font-weight: 400;">We’ve set these standards to consider when outlining your Guest Post and submitting:</span></h1>